mixmix/ssb-client-intro/README.md

 If you have aternative solutions you'd like to share, or feedback on the method or format, I'd love to hear.

-You can find me scuttlebutt : `@ye+QM09iPcDJD6YvQYjoQc7sLF/IFhmNbEqgdzQo3lQ=.ed25519` or on twitter : [@whimful](https://www.twitter.com/whimful)
+You can find me on scuttlebutt : `@ye+QM09iPcDJD6YvQYjoQc7sLF/IFhmNbEqgdzQo3lQ=.ed25519` or on twitter : [@whimful](https://www.twitter.com/whimful)

 ## Hire p2p Developers

 If you're interested in having a p2p application built, please get in touch.
 You can hire our [tech coop](https://www.protozoa.nz) and am happy to route you to excellent humans in the community